 Blaize Pengilly 42:11

 Well, in the past, the way that I've done Christmas, I wouldn't say budgeting but the way that I've spent money at Christmas is that I wouldn't, I used to not put money aside.
 And then that way, what I would do is I would use the money my spare money each week that I wasn't spending on my living expenses.
 Instead of spending on myself going out for nice brunches, buying ridiculous amounts of clothes that I don't need to wear.
 Instead of spending that money on me, I would allocate my funds spending money on gifts.
 And that way, I wouldn't overspend.
 And I would be cutting back and then using that money to buy my Christmas gifts and the other expenses for Christmas.
 However, I don't do it that way anymore.
 I do use a Christmas budget especially now.
 And another tip that I want to put in here is that if you do add up all your expenses, and it's not the it's not an affordable amount for you, and you can't really tweak it or you're wondering where you can cut back on costs, and you can't do it.
-Maybe Christmas is a good time for you to take up a side hustle maybe on the weekends, you can offer to clean up a neighbor's backyard.
+Maybe Christmas is a good time for you to take up a side hustle maybe on the weekends, you can offer to clean up a neighbour's backyard.
 Or maybe you can offer to babysit someone's kids and earn some extra money, especially with all the Christmas parties and whatnot that are going on, it might actually be a good time to earn some extra money with a side hustle so that you can be covered with Christmas.
 So you're not feeling the sting that much

 Dan Jovevski 43:31